tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

-Consensus, blocksync (nee fast sync.), and statesync all depend on each other, and have significant initialization dependencies that are presently encoded in the `node` package, and as part of this change, a new package/component will encapsulate the initialization of this area of functionality.
+Consensus, blocksync (nee fast sync.), and statesync all depend on each other, and have significant initialization dependencies that are presently encoded in the `node` package, and as part of this change, a new package/component (likely named `blocks` located at `internal/blocks`) will encapsulate the initialization of these block management areas of the code.

 In order to support replacement of a component, a new public function will be added to the public interface of `node` with a signature that